 Shortening the loan term may increase monthly payments, but the loan would be paid off earlier.
-For example, if you’ve been paying on your 30 year loan for 3 years, you have 27 years left.
-By refinancing into a new 15 year loan, you shorten the time you will be making monthly payments by 12 years.
+For example, if you’ve been paying on your 30-year loan for 3 years, you have 27 years left.
+By refinancing into a new 15-year loan, you shorten the time you will be making monthly payments by 12 years.

-This type of refinance can also be used to change an adjustable rate mortgage to a fixed rate, ensuring that monthly payments will not rise in the future.
+This type of refinance can also be used to change an adjustable-rate mortgage to a fixed-rate, ensuring that monthly payments will not rise in the future.

 A conventional cash-out refinance is a mortgage where the borrower pulls out equity from the property in the form of cash.
 With the same refinance, the borrower can lower the rate or change the loan term length, if current interest rates allow.
-Typically, cash-out refinances are viewed as higher risk, and have higher interest rates associated with them.
+Typically, cash-out refinances are viewed as higher risk and have higher interest rates associated with them.

 Let’s look at how a cash-out refinance works.
-As an example, a borrower with a $200,000 loan wishes open a bigger loan of $250,000 because he needs some cash.
+As an example, a borrower with a $200,000 loan wishes to open a bigger loan of $250,000 because he needs some cash.

 In this example, let’s suppose closing costs are $3,000 and the money needed to pay off the existing loan is $200,000.
 The net cash the borrower receives after the refinance is $47,000.

-Cash out refinance loans can be opened on primary residences, second homes, and investment (rental) properties.
+Cash-out refinance loans can be opened on primary residences, second homes, and investment (rental) properties.
 For investment properties, more than 20% equity is typically needed.

 The FHA streamline and VA streamline programs are much easier than conventional refinances because they require almost zero documentation.
 But to use them, the homeowner has to fit into quite narrow criteria.